 - Holder of an Arrival-Departure Record with any of these designations: refugee, asylum granted, indefinite parole, humanitarian parole, or Cuban Haitian entrant.
 You are eligible regardless of the expiration date on your documents.

-- Citizen of the Republic of Palau (PW), the Republic of the Marshall Islands (MH), or the Federated States of Micronesia (FM).
+- Citizens of the Republic of Palau (PW), the Republic of the Marshall Islands (MH), or the Federated States of Micronesia (FM).

 - United States national.